civitai/civitai/README.md

             - Populates metrics and meilisearch
             - Initializes prisma
             - Runs the server
-        - If you see an error about `cross-env` not being found, make sure `node_modules/.bin` is added to your path:
+        - If you see an error about an app not being found, make sure `node_modules/.bin` is added to your path:
             - `export PATH="$PATH:$(realpath node_modules/.bin)"`
     - Please report any issues with these commands to us on [discord][discord-url]
 4. Edit the `.env.development` file